Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Triple systems

 \begin{definition} A \underline{derivation} on $M_n(\CC)$ with respect to triple bracket multiplication is a linear mapping $\delta$ which satisfies the triple product rule $\delta([[A,B],C])=[[\delta(A),B],C]+[[A,\delta(B)],C]+[[A,B],\delta(C)]$ \end{definition}

 \begin{proposition} Fix two matrices $A,B$ in $M_n(\CC)$ and define $\delta_{A,B}(X)=[[A,B],X]$.
 Then $\delta_{A,B}$ is a derivation with respect to triple bracket multiplication. \end{proposition}

 $M_n(\CC)$ is not a semisimple Lie algebra or semisimple Lie triple system, so a modification needs to be made when considering Lie derivations or Lie triple derivations on it, as in Theorems~\ref{thm:miers} and \ref{thm:0202122}.
 The proof of the following theorem is taken from \cite[Chapter 6]{Meyberg72}.
+We do not define Lie triple system or semisimple here.

 \begin{theorem} Every derivation of a finite dimensional semisimple Lie triple system $F$ is a sum of derivations of the form $\delta_{A,B}$, for some A's and B's in the triple system.
 These derivations are called inner derivations and their set is denoted $\mbox{Inder}\, F$. \end{theorem} \pf\ Let $F$ be a finite dimensional semisimple Lie triple system (over a field of characteristic 0) and suppose that $D$ is a derivation of $F$.
 Let $L$ be the Lie algebra $(\mbox{Inder}\, F)\oplus F$ with product